Jeff Keppinger

-Jeffrey Scott Keppinger (born April 21, 1980) is an American retired Major League Baseball infielder.
-He played for the New York Mets, Kansas City Royals, Cincinnati Reds, Houston Astros, San Francisco Giants, Tampa Bay Rays, and Chicago White Sox.
+Jeffrey Scott Keppinger (born April 21, 1980) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) from 2004 to 2013 for the New York Mets, Kansas City Royals, Cincinnati Reds, Houston Astros, San Francisco Giants, Tampa Bay Rays, and Chicago White Sox.

 Known as a contact hitter, Keppinger consistently had one of the lowest strikeout rates in the major leagues.
 He led the league in at-bats-to-strikeouts ratio in 2008 (19.1) and 2010 (14.3), and posted a career mark of 13.47 (214 strikeouts in 2,882 at-bats).

 Amateur career

 In 1994 Keppinger played on the Dunwoody Braves summer baseball team, and was named to the AAU All-American team.
 He also played for the New England Collegiate Baseball League's Keene Swamp Bats.

 He compiled a .380 batting average at the University of Georgia where, in the 2001 College World Series, he hit a two-run home run off star pitcher Mark Prior.
 In 2000 and 2001, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League.
 He was selected by the Pittsburgh Pirates in the 4th round of the 2001 Major League Baseball draft.